Tag Archives: Poetry

 your troubles, far too many

-for any one human to hold
+for any human to hold

 follow the light of the sun